ddom-pubgit/old-script-collection/README.md

 The script comes with **No Support**.
 It is provided as a courtesy and nothing more.
 There is no support, no guarantee, no patching/bugfixes.
 Feature Requests may be submitted, but there is no time frame for such requests

-* Currently, [Veeam does not support multiple rotated repositories](https://helpcenter.veeam.com/docs/backup/vsphere/backup_repository_rotated.html?ver=100) on the same managed server.
+* Currently, [Veeam does not support multiple rotated repositories](https://helpcenter.veeam.com/docs/backup/vsphere/backup_repository_rotated.html?ver=100) on a single managed server.
 * This script **does not change or circumvent this fact**; such setups are explicitly unsupported
 * The script is merely a courtesy to allow normal functionality to continue, but any problems outside of the script will not be eligible for investigation
 * The script is to be used at your own risk.
 Again, no support or guarantee offered for this script.